9.1 Questions

 The groups involved in the rehabilitation of the sand dune were the Department of Lands, the Department of Public Works, the Macleay Shire Council and he Soil Conservation Service of New South Wales.

+10. Outline the stages involved in the management program undertaken to re-establish the coastal vegetation.
 The stages taken to re-establish the coastal vegetation included; using a tractor to form a small foredune, then they planted trees along the river band, then they planted the native seedlings between the foredune and the river band and finally once the plants were established coastal tertiary species.

 12. Use maps to explain the geographical process that would have caused the river mouth to silt up.